NouraldinAboAlsoad/Model-Based-Development/Labs/[Simulink] - Lab 06 - Understanding Basic Simulink Blocks/README.md

 Part 6: The Display Block

 23. Remove the Constant Block.
 24.Add a Display Block to the model.
 25.Connect a Constant Block (value: 8) to the Display Block's input.
 26.Run the simulation to observe the displayed result.

-Part 7: Summary
-27. Save your Simulink model.
-28.Write a brief summary of what you've learned about each block in a text document.
-29.Include any observations or difficulties you encountered during the lab.